alvarofurio/alvarofurio/README.md

 ## 🌐 Professional Experience
 ### Internship at L'Eliana City Council (Summer 2023-2024)
-Provided hardware maintenance and technical support Resolved IT incidents in the municipal environment
+Provided maintenance and technical support
+Resolved IT incidents in the municipal environment

 ## 📫 Contact Information